-Malaria parasites are carried in the saliva of female mosquitoes and are passed into the human bloodstream via a mosquito bite.
-Once in the bloodstream, parasites move toward the liver, where they grow and multiply in the liver cells.
-The parasites are then released back into the bloodstream in significantly higher numbers and continue to multiply inside the red blood cells until the cells explode.
+Malaria parasites are carried in the saliva of female mosquitoes and passes into the human bloodstream via a mosquito bite.
+Once in the blood, the parasites move toward the liver, where they grow and multiply in the liver cells.
+The parasites are then released back into the bloodstream in significantly higher numbers and continue to multiply inside the red blood cells until the cells burst.
 The parasites continue to invade the red blood cells, increasing in numbers as they do so.

 According to the WHO, 216 million cases of malaria occurred in 2016, resulting in 443 000 deaths.
-These statistics do not take into account the many cases of malaria that go unrecorded.
+These statistics do not take into account the many instances of malaria that go unrecorded.

-There are five different types of malaria parasite.
-If you are travelling abroad and need to purchase antimalarial medication online, the type of medication you need will depend on which malarial parasite is prevalent in the areas you are visiting.
+There are five different types of malarial parasites.
+If you are travelling abroad and need to purchase antimalarial medication online, the kind of medication you need will depend on which malarial parasite is prevalent in the areas you are visiting.

 Plasmodium Falciparum is prevalent in sub-Saharan Africa and is the most dangerous malaria parasite.
 It is responsible for the majority of malaria deaths globally.
 The falciparum parasite has developed resistance to Chloroquine and, in some regions, Mefloquine.
 If travelling to these regions, you are advised to take Malarone instead.

 Plasmodium vivax is the second most dangerous species and is particularly prevalent in Southeast Asia and Latin America.
-It is known for causing recurrent malaria, as it carries the added complication of a dormant liver stage which can be reactivated at any time.
+It is known for causing recurrent malaria, as it carries the added complication of a dormant liver stage which may reactivate at any time.